allaisandrea/allaisandrea.github.io/pages/reinforcement_learning/index.md

 \gamma V_{\pi,\, k}(\mathbf{s}_1)|\mathbf{s}_0 = s}\,,
 \end{equation}</p>

-which can be shown to exist and be unique.
 Then the action values can be computed as:

 <p>\begin{equation}
 Q_\pi(s, a) =  \expectation{}